pontocom/SecLabs/passwords/attacks.md

 ### Massive list of passwords

 There are multiple sites that aggregate lots of passwords.
-These passwords can be used to conduct diccionary attacks, that test all the existing passwords to check if some of them works.
+These passwords can be used to conduct dictionary attacks, that test all the existing passwords to check if some of them works.

 One of the most well know data breach that involved non-encrypted user accounts was the [Rockyou](https://techcrunch.com/2009/12/14/rockyou-hack-security-myspace-facebook-passwords/?guccounter=1) social application site, mainly developing widgets for Facebook.
 Rockyou sufered [a data breach](https://en.wikipedia.org/wiki/RockYou) that resulted in the exposure of 32 million user accounts.